cloudamqp/lavinmq/README.md

 When a message is being consumed it removes the segment-position from the queue's in-memory array, and write the segment-position to an "ack" file.
-That way we can restore the queue index on boot by read all the segment-position stored in the queue index file, then exclude all the segment-position read from the "ack" file.
+That way we can restore the queue index on boot by reading all the segment-position stored in the queue index file, then exclude all the segment-position read from the "ack" file.
 The queue index is rewritten when the "ack" file becomes 16 MB, that is, every 16 \* 1024 \* 1024 / 8 = 2097152 message.